Pedrothebusdriver/vinted-ai-cloud/docs/iphone-shortcut.md

   "hoodie"), or prompt for text each run.
 - The API responds with `{"queued": true, "item_id": N}`; drafts appear at `http://100.85.116.21:8080/draft/N` and in the Discord draft channel.
+- If you don’t include the `X-Upload-Key` header (or use the wrong key), the Shortcut will show a 401 error and the uploads will be rejected.

 ## Testing
 1. Run the shortcut with a couple of product photos.